 We understand the immense need for continued innovation in the classroom.
 The Classroom Grants program allows educators to obtain supplies, admissions or access to resources that will enhance the student education experience.
 These resources are designed to foster creativity in learning and provide innovative ways to engage students.

-Applications for the 2020 – 2021 Classroom Grants cycle are now being accepted.
-Submit your application by September 30.
-Late applications will not be accepted.
+Applications are due by September 30.
+Late submissions will not be accepted.

 Classroom Grants Eligibility

 - Allow teachers/staff to obtain supplies, admissions, and access to other items which will enhance the student education experience.